 East Hants Community Learning Association – EHCLA

 East Hants Community Learning Association (EHCLA) has been delivering the Adult Learning Program (ALP), a curriculum developed by the Department of Labour and Advanced Education, since 2004.
 These classes are free to adults over the age of 19 years who did not get their high school diploma.
-We have one full-time and three part-time instructors on staff delivering daytime and evening ALP classes.
+We have one full-time and one part-time instructors on staff delivering daytime and evening ALP classes.

 This year we have also secured funding for a program called Skills to Work, which is an employment preparedness program.
 We have added a Skill Development component to the ALP program in recognition of the need for additional life and employability skill development.
 The ALP program is targeted toward adults who did not attain their high school diploma and have literacy challenges.